jjstwerff/Dryopea/doc/features/FEA0027_testing.md

 Use-cases
 ---------
+Simple expression tests.
+Allow multiple tests in a single file.
+For loop tests.
+Conversions tests.
+Strings tests.
+Simple object test.

 Design
 ------
 Create assertion functions for our language.
 A test that runs all of these tests.
 A separate executable that can run all or a part of these tests.

+Generate rust code & unit tests from our script.

 Examples
 --------